 The entire Thumb is a recognized regional leader in renewable energy.
 During festivals and special events DTE may offer tours of local wind farms.
 Watch for schedules in festival events and get a chance to get up close to these huge wind turbines.
 Alternatively you can check out our Michigan Wind Farm Map to see where local wind farms are in your area.

-#2 Giant Slide in Caseville
+#2 Mini-Golf, Giant Slide and Go Karts in Caseville

 #3 Cruise to Charity Island

 Explorer Charters also offers other cruising opportunities from Port Austin during mid week.
+Explorer Charters can be reached at (989) 550-1234

 #4 Paddle A Kayak to Turnip Rock